lpalbou/AbstractAssistant/ROADMAP.md

 - **Media & Repository Integration**
   - Add support for media file handling and enable indexing/searching of entire code repositories for context-aware responses.

+  - Need to haandle multiple sessions
+    - crucial : freedom to switch from discussion to discussion

+- fix session